 April 22: Earth Day

-While Earth Day falls on a Sunday this year, it’s still a great opportunity to acknowledge a cause many of your employees likely care about.
+Earth Day falls on a Monday this year, so it’s an opportunity to acknowledge a cause many of your employees likely care about.
 You might highlight the event with company fundraisers, recycling reminders, or friendly contests based on environmentally friendly initiatives.